DigitalRuby/ExchangeSharp/README.md

 I do cryptocurrency consulting, please don't hesitate to contact me if you have a custom solution you would like me to implement (jjxtra@gmail.com).

-If this project has helped you in any way, donations are always appreciated.
+If this project has helped you in any way or you need support / questions answered, donations are always appreciated.
 I maintain this code for free and for the glory of the crypto revolution.

 Donation addresses...